 The outstanding designs of four industry newcomers have been recognized by the Canadian Gemmological Association (CGA).

-The group has announced three winners and one honourable mention for its second annual Emerging Artist Design Competition, which recognizes innovative and original creations from new designers across Canada.
+The group has announced three winners and one honourable mention for its third annual Emerging Artist Design Competition, which recognizes innovative and original creations from new designers across Canada.

-“This is our second year celebrating this prestigious award, and we are thrilled to see an increase in competition submissions,” says CGA president, Donna Hawrelko.
+“This is our third year celebrating this prestigious award and we are thrilled to see an increase in submissions,” says CGA president, Donna Hawrelko.
 “This really attests to the creative brilliance and passion of our Canadian students.”